PraddyumnYadav/Tkinter_Tutorial_Freecodecamp_Codemy/README.md

 - Don't Forget to Take Notes.
 - Run Thease all Programms in Your Local Computer System and Try to Understand it.
 - If You Have Made any Projects in Tkinter Then Please Raise a Pull Request in a Folder Named 'Project' Which i Will Create in the end of This Course.
+# Projects
+- The Projects Which are Given in this Course Are in The root Directory.
+- If You Have Made any Projects with Tkinter You Can Raise a Pull Request in a Folder Named "Projects" Which i Will Create in the End of This Course.
+- All Projects Made by me Will Also Be in the "Projects" Directory.